nikhildevnani/Deep-Learning-Trials/README.md

-# Implementation of various Deep Learning methods and applicaitons
+# Implementation of various Deep Learning methods and applicaitons from cs231n